Traditional Christmas Plum Cake / Fruit Cake

 Traditional Christmas Plum Cake / Fruit cake preparation is something I look forward to every year, and enjoy all the activities that goes into the preparation; right from the soaking, mixing of dry fruits, the elaborate baking procedures, the enchanting aroma that fills the entire house, the cutting of Christmas cake amidst all cheers and joy and indulging in the delicious rum soaked fruit cake.
 The enchanting feeling of Christmas is in the air and I can’t wait to start making all the Christmas goodies!
 Last year, I was tied up and had to adjust with my quickie Christmas cake ” The Dates and Banana Fruit Cake“.
 But I missed this special and classic Christmas cake, so I made sure I was well prepared this year!

 The dry fruits are all soaked in Rum, Brandy and Wine, and ready for the baking endeavor.
 Thank you all for joining in my Fruit Cake mixing/ Soaking; it was my dear friend Subha, who suggested a virtual Cake mixing, so, all thanks to darling Subhachi for her super idea.
-I am so happy for all your wonderful responses and hope all of you are ready and eager to bake the traditional Christmas Plum cake/ Fruit cake, just as I am.
+I am so happy for all your wonderful responses and hope all of you are ready and eager to bake the traditional Christmas Fruit cake, just as I am.
 Soaking the fruits well in advance brings out the flavors and the rum/ brandy act as preservatives, ensuring long shelf life (well, it never lasts long; as long as I can remember, it gets over very quickly, unless you manage to find a very safe secret place. 🙂 ).
 If you have missed the soaking procedure, check this link to know how to mix/ soak fruits for Christmas cake.
 For those who think soaking is hard work and fruit cake is complicated recipe, check my No soak, easy Christmas Fruit cake.
 You just need to boil the fruits and prepare the cake.
 Super easy!
 Also, check another Rich Plum Cake recipe with variety dry fruits and Rum cake with Cashews and Almonds.